invadersmustdie/puppet-catalog-test/README.md

 ## Reporters (output plugins)

-Per default puppet-catalog-test will use the StdoutReporter which will represent the result like in the examples above.
+Per default puppet-catalog-test uses the StdoutReporter which prints the result like in the examples above.
 Besides this you can use in your own Reporter.

 Puppet-Catalog-Test also ships a JunitXmlReporter which creates a junit compatible xml report.